--The topping is optional, but I recommend it – it covers any imperfections and tastes amazing.
+-The topping is optional, but I recommend it – it covers any imperfections, add’s a slight tang and tastes amazing.

--Traditionally, I add the topping and then place the cheesecake back in the oven to cook the topping for a couple more minutes, I was worried the topping might be weird without that baking time but the heat of the cheesecake set it just fine!
+-When baking I add the topping and then place the cheesecake back in the oven to cook the topping for a couple minutes, I was worried the topping might be weird without that baking time but the residual heat of the cheesecake set the topping just fine!

--Do NOT eat it right away, cheesecake sets and gets BETTER with time in the fridge, at LEAST 8 hours.
+-Do NOT eat it right away, cheesecake needs to sets and it gets so much BETTER with time in the fridge, at LEAST 8 hours.

 -You can freeze cheesecake!
 I like to freeze my cheesecake, cut it up and dip it in chocolate!!! seriously so good!